 Ease of Cleaning

 If you get a low-quality juicer that’s difficult to clean, you’ll probably be less eager to use it.
-Citrus juicers should be easier to clean than regular juicers and juice extractors since they come with less removable parts.
+Citrus juicers should be easier to clean than regular juicers and juice extractors since they come with fewer removable parts.

 On the other hand, some juicers come with complex parts that are impossible to remove and clean up appropriately.
 Make sure that all essential parts of the juicer are easy to detach and wash separately.

-In addition, the dishwasher-safe juicers are easiest to clean.
-When you’re looking for a citrus juicer, check if the product is dishwasher-safe on the label.
+In addition, the dishwasher-safe juicers are the easiest to clean.
+When looking for a citrus juicer, check if the product is dishwasher-safe on the label.
 Moreover, it will help if you can wash smaller parts manually.

 Why do I need Vitamin C?